Graduate Academic and Degree Requirements

 A student who holds a master’s degree may take a second MA or MS degree only if the second degree is in a distinctly different field of study.
 The MBA, MPA, MAcc, and MSN degree may be earned only once.

-Students who already hold a master’s degree and who wish to receive a master’s degree of a different type must complete all college and University requirements for the degree, including a minimum of 30 additional semester hours at Texas A&M University-Corpus Christi.
+Students who already hold a master’s degree and who wish to receive a master’s degree of a different type must complete all college/school and University requirements for the degree, including a minimum of 30 additional semester hours at Texas A&M University-Corpus Christi.
 Upon the recommendation of the program coordinator and/or advisor, students may apply up to a maximum of 9 semester hours of related graduate credit from an earlier master's degree earned at this university to a second master’s degree.
 Such credit may be applied to a second master’s degree only if it falls within the recency of credit policy.
 Some degree programs do not permit any credit from an earlier degree to be applied to a second master’s degree.
 Please consult the specific program for details.
 Credit from a degree earned at another institution will not be applied to a second master’s degree at this university.

 Requirements for Terminal Degree Programs